DAN FORD'S BOOKS > HIGH COUNTRY ILLUMINATOR

 Daniel Ford author of Incident at Muc Wa and Now Comes Theodora, has written a sun-dazzled, spindrift novel of the Now Generation, sparkling with hip humor, light allegory, and a touch of magic, as well as some of the best skiing sequences ever described.

-Publishing historyThe High Country Illuminator was published in hardcover by Doubleday & Co. in 1971, and republished by the Authors Guild in a quality paperback in 2000.
-Digital edition now available at Google Books.
+Publishing historyThe High Country Illuminator was published in hardcover by Doubleday & Co. in 1971, republished by the Authors Guild in a quality paperback in 2000, and most recently by Warbird Books in 2013.
+Digital editions published 2013.

 Question?
 Comment?
 Newsletter?
 Send me an email.
 Blue skies! -- Dan Ford